neulab/newlang-tech/optical-character-recognition/README.md

 * Note the [section on preprocessing](#preproc) below: if you plan to train your own OCR model, you may consider *automatically segmenting the pages into line images* and then doing annotation per line.
 This is not necessary for most pretrained tools/models since they internally perform segmentation.

 [Label Studio](https://labelstud.io) is an open-source annotation tool that has a ready-to-use OCR annotation format.

-If a large number of pages can be annotated, then the data can be split into training and evaluation sets for training a *supervised* machine learning model for OCR.
-If only a small evaluation set is available, off-the-shelf tools or *unsupervised* OCR can be used.

 ## Off-the-shelf OCR Tools